YumnaAlansari/Mid-Term_Project_YumnaAlansari/README.md

 - Delete requeste: You can delete any field in any class based on the ID number.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Code_Structure

+## Classes
+In ArtHouse application's, four main classes play a crucial role: ArtHouse, Cinema, Music, and Theater.

+### ArtHouse Class
+The ArtHouse class represents a super class in my application.
+It has the following attributes:

+- id:A unique identifier
+- name: name of the child
+- duration: Duration of the child
+### Cinema Class
+The Cinema class represents a child class.
+It includes:

+- id: An auto-incremented unique identifier
+- director: Name of the director
+- numberOfActors: Cinema's number of actors
+- releaseYear: Cinema's releaseYear
+- category: category Cinema's

+### Music Class
+The Music class represents a child class.
+It includes:

+- id: An auto-incremented unique identifier
+- genre: Music's genre
+- artist: Music's artist
+- releaseYear: Music's release year

+### Theater Class
+The Theater class represents a child class.
+It includes:

+- id: An auto-incremented unique identifier
+- playWright: Theater's play wright
+- numberOfActors:  Theater's number of actors
+- category:  Theater's category

+<p align="right">(<a href="#readme-top">back to top</a>)</p>